Kelsey-A/Challenge/readme.txt

-A Readme file for the gitit challenge
+A Readme file for the gitit challenge.
+Made a change to the file.